Advice

 • Every 2019-and-later BMW model with the iDrive 7.0 or later operating system, a ConnectedDrive subscription, and the optional Parking Assistant Plus package features Drive Recorder.

-• In 2024, the iX, X2, 7 Series, and 5 Series are among the models that can add Drive Recorder through the Parking Assistant Plus or Parking Assistant Professional.
-Any other BMW models with Service Pack 2018 or higher, optioned with Parking Assistant Professional, can add Drive Recorder over the air through the ConnectedDrive store.
+• In 2025, the iX, X2, 7 Series, and 5 Series are among the many models that can add Drive Recorder through the Parking Assistant Plus or Parking Assistant Professional.
+In fact, any other BMW models with Service Pack 2018 or higher, optioned with Parking Assistant Professional, can add Drive Recorder over the air through the ConnectedDrive store.

 • Mini